 This is the letter’s sharpest passage, and the one most likely to be dismissed rather than engaged: “Is it not also the case that America has entered this aggression as a proxy for Israel, influenced and manipulated by that regime?
 Is it not true that Israel, by manufacturing an Iranian threat, seeks to divert global attention away from its crimes toward the Palestinians?
 Is it not evident that Israel now aims to fight Iran to the last American soldier and the last American taxpayer dollar — shifting the burden of its delusions onto Iran, the region, and the United States itself in pursuit of illegitimate interests?
 Is ‘America First’ truly among the priorities of the U.S. government today?”

-The rhetorical structure here is deliberate.
 Each question is framed so that a straight answer implicates the American government.
 To say no to “Is America fighting as a proxy for Israel” requires defending a position that even significant parts of the American right — Tucker Carlson, Joe Kent, elements of the America First coalition — have publicly abandoned.
-The inversion that defines the Iran war narrative depends on the proxy relationship remaining invisible.
-Pezeshkian names it directly, in public, to an American audience, the night before Trump addresses the nation.
-The timing ensures that Trump’s address has to implicitly answer it.
+The entire Iran war narrative depends on the proxy relationship remaining invisible.
+Pezeshkian names it directly, in public, to an American audience, hours before Trump addresses the nation.
+The timing ensures Trump’s address has to implicitly answer it.

-He also makes the cost-benefit argument explicit: Americans gain nothing material from this war.
-Four decades of sanctions failed to produce regime change or policy reversal.
+He then makes the cost-benefit case explicit: Americans gain nothing material from this war.
+Forty years of sanctions failed to produce regime change or policy reversal — on the contrary, Iran’s literacy rate tripled from roughly 30% before the 1979 revolution to over 90% today, with university enrollment expanding and domestic pharmaceutical and aerospace sectors developing despite technology transfer restrictions.
+These are the results of a policy the letter is asking Americans to evaluate.
 Gas prices are up.
 Soldiers are dying.
 The enriched uranium the war was supposedly launched to destroy is still there.
-The pattern of building institutional apparatus around stated security objectives that are never achieved is the same one that defined the post-9/11 era.
-Pezeshkian is asking Americans to recognize it before the next phase of escalation makes the question harder to ask.
+The post-9/11 institutional pattern runs the same logic: build apparatus around stated security objectives that are never achieved, and the apparatus persists indefinitely.
+Pezeshkian is asking Americans to recognize it before the next escalation makes the question harder to ask.

 Sources